 CanSUR Scholars’ Symposium

-Scholars will present their research at a CanSUR Program research symposium during the final week of the program.
+Scholars present their research at a CanSUR Program research symposium during the final week of the program.

 Applications